-But if you had a recurrent pain in your calf or elbow or any there body part, when it got to be too much to bear, wouldn’t you see a doctor to treat it?
+But if you had recurring pain in your calf or elbow or any other body part, when it got to be too much to bear, wouldn’t you see a doctor to treat it?

 If you had a toothache, wouldn’t you see a dentist to stop the pain?

 If you’re confused or sad or angry or don’t know how you feel, but you know you feel something and you want to feel better, why wouldn’t you reach out to get that help?